Last Updated on 13 January 2026 by Cycloscope

 2. Vidonn F1 Titanium

-Slightly more budget-friendly than the AfterShotz Aeropex (keep an eye out for special offers on Amazon where they can be found for around 60/120 dollars), the Vidonn F1 offers a compelling alternative in terms of cycling headphones.
+Slightly more budget-friendly than the AfterShotz Aeropex (keep an eye out for special offers on Amazon, where they can be found for around 60/120 dollars), the Vidonn F1 offers a compelling alternative for cycling headphones.

-Similar to the Aftershokz headphones, the Vidonn F1 includes earplugs that allow you to close your ears and enjoy the pure bone conduction audio experience.
+Similar to the Aftershokz headphones, the Vidonn F1 includes earplugs that let you seal your ears and enjoy pure bone-conduction audio.

 One of their previous drawbacks was unreliable connectivity, but Bluetooth has recently been upgraded from v4.1 to 5.0, promising a more stable connection.